-The Board of Bar Commissioners ("BBC") has approved the budget for the 2020 calendar year.
+The Board of Bar Commissioners ("BBC") has approved the budget for the 2021 calendar year.
 The budget is available in its entirety on the State Bar website at www.nmbar.org.
-Members wishing to receive a printed copy may do so by calling (505)797-6000 or 800-87NMBAR (800-876-6227).
+Members wishing to receive a printed copy may do so by calling (505) 797-6000 or 800-87NMBAR (800-876-6227).
 The first page of the budget provides the total proposed expenditures by categories, while the remaining pages provide explanations and further breakouts of the expenditures within each category.
-The total expenditures for the State Bar in 2020 are budgeted to be \$3,112,243.
-Of this amount, \$865,500 will be funded by non-licensing revenue, \$2,148,000 will be funded by licensing fees, and \$98,743 will be funded by prior year net assets (see Chart at page 1).
+The total expenditures for the State Bar in 2021 are budgeted to be \$3,037,450.
+Of this amount, \$784,500 will be funded by non-licensing revenue, \$2,193,000 will be funded by licensing fees, and \$59,950 will be funded by prior year net assets (see Chart at page 1).

-The BBC has characterized the prior year net assets received in 2018 from the Minimum Continuing Legal Education (MCLE) program as "board designated net assets" and will utilize the balance of these net assets in 2020 to complete the database infrastructure project.
-The project is designed to combine the State Bar and MCLE member databases into one centralized database, as well as to improve the features of the database to provide an enhanced online experience for State Bar members in the future.
+The balance of prior year net assets received in 2018 from the former Court-regulated Minimum Continuing Legal Education (MCLE) and Legal Specialization programs will be utilized to complete the database infrastructure project and launch the State Bar's new Legal Specialization Certification program.
+The database infrastructure project is designed to combine the State Bar and MCLE member databases into one centralized database, as well as to improve the features of the database to provide an enhanced online experience for State Bar members in the future.